D. J. Kennington: Canada Series

+In 2018, he won at Jukasa Motor Speedway for the second tome in his career.
+In the COVID-shortened 2020 season he won at Julasa again, and in 2021 he swept both Delaware races in one weekend.

+From 2022–2024 he ran consistent, even with manufacturer changes from Dodge to Chevrolet.

+The 2025 season began with a win at Riverside before running down down Marc-Antoine Camirand for the title all the way to the last race at Delaware.
+He came up short and finished 2nd for a record fourth time.

+At the end of the 2026 season, it was announced that he would compete for Rick Ware Racing at the season finale at Delaware and from 2027 onwards.

 CASCAR

 Kennington made his debut in 1998 season, driving the No. 17 Castrol sponsored car for his own team.
 He ran full-time in CASCAR Super Series from 1998 season until 2006 season when NASCAR purchased CASCAR and created the NASCAR Canadian Tire Series for the 2007 season.
-Kennington had seven wins, 38 top-fives, sixty top-tens and seven pole-positions in 83 races.
+Kennington had seven wins, 38 top-fives, 60 top-tens and seven pole-positions in 83 races.
 Kennington best championship result was runner-up in 2002 season.

 Hooters Pro Cup Series

 In 2004 and 2005, Kennington ran a partial schedule in the USAR Hooters Pro Cup Series as an owner/driver for DJK Racing.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)